Delays in removing Ureteric Stents

 In all cases the stent was temporary and had to be removed within a specific time frame.
 In all cases this did not happen and the stents were left in for too long.
 In one case the stent had been left in for nearly a year in error and this caused my client to suffer inflammation which led to urgency and frequency of urination.

-The HSIB received a Safety Awareness Notification from a large teaching NHS Trust as there was an issue at that NHS Trust with the retention of ureteric stents not being removed in a timely fashion which led to the stent becoming ‘encrusted’ which causes the patient harm and leads to them possibly having to have the stent removed by a urologist under a general anaesthetic.
+The HSIB received a Safety Awareness Notification from a large teaching NHS Trust as there was an issue at that NHS Trust with the retention of ureteric stents not being removed in a timely fashion which led to the stent becoming ‘encrusted’ which caused the patient harm and leads to them possibly having to have the stent removed by a urologist under a general anaesthetic.
 That is exactly what happened in each of my cases.

 The HSIB report quotes a paper by Bultitide et al (2003) which says: